Wildlife of China: Whales

-Gray whales migrating on both of Japanese coasts were wiped out earlier than the Korean counterpart, then the other population migrating along Korean Peninsula later being targeted to the extinction by Japanese industries.
-The most intensive hunts of all times were carried out by Japanese whaling industries that covering wide range of east Asian waters including almost entire EEZ of China, North Korea and South Korea in the 20th century.
-Whaling stations were established in various areas along Chinese and Korean coastlines such as at Daya Bay, causing today's serious perils of whale populations and virtual, functional extinctions of almost all species or local stocks of larger baleen whales in east and southeast Asian nations.
-Any presences of larger cetaceans have not been confirmed for often or any.
+Gray whales migrating on the coasts of Japanese were wiped out earlier than their Korean counterparts.
+Other populations along the Korean Peninsula were targeted later.
+The most intensive hunts of all times were carried out by Japanese whaling industries in the 20th century; these covered a wide range of east Asian waters including almost entire EEZ of China, North Korea and South Korea.
+Whaling stations, such as at Daya Bay, were established along the Chinese and Korean coastlines causing virtual, functional extinction of almost all species of larger baleen whales in east and southeast Asian nations.
+The presence of larger cetaceans has not been confirmed.

 Toothed whales, excluding dolphins, include the sperm, dwarf sperm, pygmy sperm, Baird's beaked, Longman's beaked, Cuvier's beaked, Blainville's beaked, ginkgo-toothed beaked whales, and the orca and pilot whales (false killer, pygmy killer, melon-headed, short-finned pilot).
 False killers still remain along coasts of mainland China, and are known to enter rivers regularly in particular regions.

 Stranding of toothed whales has been common on Taiwanese coasts.

 Large whales have become very rare on today's Chinese coasts where only tiny remnants of minke whales or several more survived.
 However, whale watching industries became popular attractions along the east coast of Taiwan, offering excellent opportunities to observe majestic creatures, especially in the summer.
-Recently, possibilities of establishing watching activities have been considered in Yellow Sea based on recoveries in numbers of whales observed.
-Larger types of rorquals have been sighted in pelagic waters occasionally.> Whales migrating through Tsushima Strait to possibly Chinese waters are under serious threats of being struck by high-speed vessels.
+Recently, whale watching has been considered in the Yellow Sea based on recoveries whale populations.
+Larger rorquals have been sighted in pelagic waters occasionally.
+Whales migrating through Tsushima Strait possibly to Chinese waters are under serious threat of being struck by high-speed vessels.

-Yankee and modern whaling records suggest that there had been historical summering and wintering/calving grounds for baleen whales in various areas along coastal China particularly in several locations.
+Older and modern whaling records suggest that there had been historical summering and wintering/calving grounds for baleen whales in various areas along coastal China particularly in several locations.
 Below is a list showing some of those areas corresponding with baleen and few of larger toothed whales, but excluding undiscovered or unstudied regions and species.